Golden Dome (missile defense system): Assessment

 Marion Messmer, a senior research fellow at London-based Chatham House, said that the Golden Dome's challenges were much greater than the ones that Israel's Iron Dome had to face as it had a much larger territory to cover and more types of missiles it had to defeat.
-Shashank Joshi, defence editor at the Economist, said while the US military would take the plan very seriously, it was unrealistic to think the system would be completed during Trump's term, and that its cost would take up a large part of the defense budget.
+Shashank Joshi, defense editor at The Economist, said while the US military would take the plan very seriously, it was unrealistic to think the system would be completed during Trump's term, and that its cost would take up a large part of the defense budget.

-Patrycja Bazylczyk, a missile defense expert at the CSIS (Center for Strategic and International Studies), said that the Golden Dome signaled a reorientation of US missile defense policy towards countering Russia and China, versus existing systems geared towards North Korea.
+Patrycja Bazylczyk, a missile defense expert at the Center for Strategic and International Studies (CSIS), said that the Golden Dome signaled a reorientation of US missile defense policy towards countering Russia and China, versus existing systems geared towards North Korea.

 The Arms Control Association has noted that the Putin regime has been working to ensure it can overcome the threat of a future U.S. space-based interceptor network by developing anti-satellite weapons, undersea torpedoes, hypersonic glide vehicles, and nuclear-powered cruise missiles.
 Beijing, meanwhile, may respond by increasing its nuclear-armed ballistic missile force.

-Before the announcement, China's military nuclear arsenal stood at about 1/6 the size of the United States.
+Before the announcement, China's military nuclear arsenal stood at about 1/6 the size of that of the United States.
+Analysts warn that the Golden Dome's pursuit of total immunity could undermine strategic stability, transforming the modern focus on maintaining reliable retaliation into a race to develop new and unpredictable first-strike options.

-A study by Todd Harrison of the American Enterprise Institute estimated that the cost of developing and operating the Golden Dome until 2045 could range between $252 billion to $3.6 trillion, depending on how expansive the system is.
-Advocates of Golden Dome describe a national missile defense shield as, "a strategic imperative."
-In November 2025, United States Strategic Command nominee Richard Correll testified that Golden Dome was key to ensure U.S. nuclear second strike capability.
+A study by Todd Harrison of the American Enterprise Institute estimated that the cost of developing and operating the Golden Dome until 2045 could range from $252 billion to $3.6 trillion, depending on how expansive the system is.
+Advocates of the Golden Dome describe a national missile defense shield as "a strategic imperative."
+In November 2025, United States Strategic Command nominee Richard Correll testified that the Golden Dome was key to ensure U.S. nuclear second strike capability.
 Critics suggest the costs for these capabilities have been underestimated, creating a "multi-trillion-dollar gap between rhetoric and reality."